 Besides the Oilers, the Calgary Flames are also from Alberta.
 Founded only one year later, the logo for this team initially featured a stylized letter “A” with an abstract flame, as it was first called the Atlanta Flames.

-In 1980, the club was sold and the name and logo changed.
-Since then, a flaming “C” has been representing the team and it went through very few changes in the last 40+ years.
+In 1980, the club was sold, and the name and logo changed.
+Since then, a flaming “C” has been representing the team, and it has gone through very few changes in the last 40+ years.

 Ottawa Senators